kaby76/AntlrVSIX/README.md

 Experimental Hive for Visual Studio](https://docs.microsoft.com/en-us/visualstudio/extensibility/the-experimental-instance?view=vs-2017).
 To do that, execute from Git Bash (or a cmd, the equivalent of):
   1. cd to directory of CreateExpInstance.exe
-     * VS2015: $ cd '/c/Program Files (x86)/Microsoft Visual Studio 14.0/VSSDK/VisualStudioIntegration/Tools/Bin'
-     * VS2017: $ cd '/c/Program Files (x86)/Microsoft Visual Studio/2017/Community/VSSDK/VisualStudioIntegration/Tools/Bin'
+     * VS2019: $ cd '/c/Program Files (x86)/Microsoft Visual Studio/2019/Community/VSSDK/VisualStudioIntegration/Tools/Bin'
   2. Reset Hive
-     * VS2015: $ ./CreateExpInstance /Reset /VSInstance=14.0 /RootSuffix=Exp
-     * VS2017: $ ./CreateExpInstance /Reset /VSInstance=15.0 /RootSuffix=Exp
+     * VS2019: $ ./CreateExpInstance /Reset /VSInstance=16.0 /RootSuffix=Exp
+Unfortunately, I've found CreateExpInstance doesn't always work because it copies from previous hives stored under the AppData directory.
+It is often easier to just recursively delete all directories ...\AppData\Local\Microsoft\VisualStudio\16.0_*.

 * "Go to definition" and "Find all references" are not implemented as a Language Service!
 As noted in _Legacy Language Service Extensibility_